 · Feelings of rage or anger

 If you notice a change in your child’s behavior, continue to have open and honest conversations, create time to listen and be available to talk.
-Limit media exposure and try to maintain a normal routine in our new normal life.
+Limit media exposure and try to maintain a normal routine.
 Reassure your children that they are safe.
 Seek the help of mental health professionals right away if you are concerned.

-At The Hellenic Therapy Center, 567 Park Avenue, Scotch Plains, New Jersey we are offering zoom, FaceTime and phone sessions.
-Please feel free to call us at 908-322-0112 or contact us via email.
+At The Hellenic Therapy Center, 567 Park Avenue, Scotch Plains, New Jersey we have a team of licensed professionals available to speak with you.
+We are available day, evening, and weekend hours.
+Please feel free to call us at 908-322-0112 or visit us at www.Hellenictherapy.com